jack183190/Chimp/GAME PLANS.md

 TowerEditor class (player simulation) handles ui for a player placing, removing, upgrading towers TowerEditor is responsible for sending packets so that the other client TowerListener can receive them

+BloonSpawner class handles ui for sending bloons to opponent, also handles sending them to opponent simulation on client end, and sending packets
+BloonListener class handles receiving packets and sending the bloons